abg3/IBM-Recommendation-Engine/README.md

 - pickle

 # Features
+The repository contains a Jupyter notebook with the analysis and a copy of it in html format along with test scripts used in the notebook.
 The tasks involved are Exploratory Data Analysis, Rank Based Recommendations, User-Based Colloborative Filtering and SVD-Matrix Factorization.

-# Contents
-The repository contains a Jupyter notebook with the analysis and a copy of it in html format along with test scripts used in the notebook.

 # Acknowledgements

-Thank you IBM and Udacity for an opportunity to work on this project!
+Thank you IBM and Udacity for providing an opportunity to work on this project!